-- (2) for a defendant released from custody, not later than the 30th day after the date an order was issued under Subsection (a). - (b-1) The magistrate shall provide copies of the written report to: - (1) the defense counsel; - (2) , the attorney representing the state: - (3) , and the trial court; - (4) the sheriff or other person responsible for the defendant's medical records while the defendant is confined in county jail; and - (5) as applicable: - (A) any personal bond office established under Article 17.42 for the county in which the defendant is being confined; or - (B) the director of the office or department that is responsible for supervising the defendant while the defendant is released on bail and receiving mental health or intellectual and developmental disability services as a condition of bail. - (b-2) The written report must include a description of the procedures used in the interview and collection of other information under Subsection (a)(1)(A) and the applicable expert's observations and findings pertaining to: - (1) whether the defendant is a person who has a mental illness or is a person with an intellectual disability; - (2) whether there is clinical evidence to support a belief that the defendant may be incompetent to stand trial and should undergo a complete competency
+- for a defendant held in custody, not later than 96 hours after the time an order was issued under Subsection (a); or - (2) or a defendant released from custody, not later than the 30th day after the date an order was issued under Subsection (a).

+(b-1) The magistrate shall provide copies of the written report to:

+- (1) the defense counsel;

+- (2) the attorney representing the state;

+- (3) and the trial court;

+- (4) the sheriff or other person responsible for the defendant's medical records while the defendant is confined in county jail; and

+- (5) as applicable:

+- (A) any personal bond office established under Article 17.42 for the county in which the defendant is being confined; or

+(B) the director of the office or department that is responsible for supervising the defendant while the defendant is released on bail and receiving mental health or intellectual and developmental disability services as a condition of bail.

+(b-2) The written report must include a description of the procedures used in the interview and collection of other information under Subsection (a)(1)(A) and the applicable expert's observations and findings pertaining to:

+- whether the defendant is a person who has a mental illness or is a person with an intellectual disability; - (2) subject to Article 46B.002, whether there is clinical evidence to support a belief that the defendant may be incompetent to stand trial and should undergo a complete competency examination under Subchapter B, Chapter 46B; and - (3) any appropriate or recommended treatment or service.

-- examination under Subchapter B, Chapter 46B; and - (3) any appropriate or recommended treatment or service. - (c) After the trial court receives the applicable expert's written report relating to the defendant under Subsection (b-1) or elects to use the results of a previous determination as described by Subsection (a)(2), the trial court may, as applicable: - (1) resume criminal proceedings against the defendant, including any appropriate proceedings related to the defendant's release on personal bond under Article 17.032 if the defendant is being held in custody; - (2) resume or initiate competency proceedings, if required, as provided by Chapter 46B; - (3) consider the written report during the punishment phase after a conviction of the offense for which the defendant was arrested, as part of a presentence investigation report, or in connection with the impositions of conditions following placement on community supervision, including deferred adjudication community supervision; - (4) refer the defendant to an appropriate specialty court established or operated under Subtitle K, Title 2, Government Code; or - (5) if the offense charged does not involve an act, attempt, or threat of serious bodily injury to another person, release the defendant on bail while charges against the defendant remain pending and enter an order transferring the defendant to the appropriate court for court-ordered outpatient mental health services under Chapter 574, Health and Safety Code. - (c-1) If an order is entered under Subsection (c)(5), an attorney representing the state shall file the application for court-ordered outpatient services under Chapter 574, Health and Safety Code.
+(c) After the trial court receives the applicable expert's written report relating to the defendant under Subsection (b-1) or elects to use the results of a previous determination as described by Subsection (a)(2), the trial court may, as applicable:

+- resume criminal proceedings against the defendant, including any appropriate proceedings related to the defendant's release on personal bond under Article 17.032 if the defendant is being held in custody; - (2) resume or initiate competency proceedings, if required, as provided by Chapter 46B; - (3) consider the written report during the punishment phase after a conviction of the offense for which the defendant was arrested, as part of a presentence investigation report, or in connection with the impositions of conditions following placement on community supervision, including deferred adjudication community supervision; - (4) refer the defendant to an appropriate specialty court established or operated under Subtitle K, Title 2, Government Code; or

+(5) if the offense charged does not involve an act, attempt, or threat of serious bodily injury to another person, release the defendant on bail while charges against the defendant remain pending and enter an order transferring the defendant to the appropriate court for court-ordered outpatient mental health services under Chapter 574, Health and Safety Code.

+(c-1) If an order is entered under Subsection (c)(5), an attorney representing the state shall file the application for court-ordered outpatient services under Chapter 574, Health and Safety Code.